deanbot/ps-gametime/ABOUT.md

 - completing this task deserves proper celebration
 - this job can only be completed once

 That said, there's no one-size fits all.
-If you're goal is to become a monk, "meditate" might be better as a quest than as a daily.
+If your goal is to become a monk, "meditate" might be better as a quest than as a daily.

 ## Do Work